Alison (song): Reception

 "Alison" was released as a single in the United Kingdom with a B-side of "Welcome to the Working Week", and as two singles in the United States; one with a mono version of the same song on the B-side, the other with "Miracle Man".
 The US (and Canadian) single versions of "Alison" are unique in that it is remixed to add a string section.
 Record World called it "a stirring ballad" and said that "the strings add a dimension the song lacked in its original version and should help send it to the top."

-The single did not chart; as the album on which it was included did reach the top 40 on the album charts, the song did get airplay in the U.S. on album-oriented rock radio.
+The single did not chart, but the song did get airplay in the U.S. on album-oriented rock radio.
 In 2004, Rolling Stone ranked it No. 318 on their list of the 500 Greatest Songs of All Time and Entertainment Weekly voted it as one of Costello's top 10 greatest tunes.
 The Telegraph named it Costello's second greatest song only after "Oliver's Army", calling it "a wonderful song about unrequited love."